 Popular routes by train in Kazakhstan

-The route between Nursultan (Astana) and Almaty is served by both the older trains (18 hours) and newer trains (14 hours).
+The route between Nursultan (Astana) and Almaty is served by both the older trains (18 hours) and newer trains (14 hours) several times a day.

 Keep in mind that both Almaty and Nursultan (Astana) have two stations so check what station you depart or arrive from.